eugeneromero/damn.engineer/_posts/2022-01-10-git-clean-branches.md

 layout: post
 title: Bash alias for cleaning git branches
 description: How to create a Bash alias for quickly cleaning out stale git branches
-tags: bash quick-tips
+tags: bash tips
 ---

 # The problem

-As a `git` user, I got tired of constanly seeing my list of branches grow out of control.
+As a `git` user, I got tired of constantly seeing my list of branches grow out of control.
 Git is great for keeping the history of a repository, but at least for me, there isn't a lot of value in keeping deleted branches in my local history.
 Besides, if you are using [short-lived feature branches](https://trunkbaseddevelopment.com/short-lived-feature-branches/) (and you _really_ should be), you will be creating and deleting several new branches per week.

 Because of this, I decided to create an alias to remove old branches from my local machine.
 My criteria was: